Timothy Isaiah “Longhaired Jim” Courtright had not been on the payroll of the city police department long when he attempted to make his first arrest.

 Photo from Early Days of Fort Worth.

 Like most boys of that time and place, young Feild was no stranger to guns.
-A year earlier the Fort Worth Democrat reported that Feild had accidentally shot John Oglesby in the head with a shotgun.
+A year earlier the Fort Worth Democrat reported that Bingham Feild had accidentally shot John Ogleby in the head with a shotgun.
+Ogleby was treated by physicians William Paxton Burts and Julian Theodore Feild (Bingham’s older brother).
+No charges were filed against young Feild.
 Clip is from the Waco Weekly Statesman.

 Deputy City Marshal Courtright heard the gunshots and confronted the two boys in an alley off Main Street.
 Jim told the boys to put away their pistols.
 The boys refused.
 One boy warned Courtright to keep his distance.
-But Courtright advanced.
+But Courtright advanced, his pistol drawn.
 Nance surrendered his pistol.
 But as Courtright tried to disarm Feild, the boy vowed he “would die first,” the Weekly Fort Worth Standard reported.
 Feild’s pistol discharged.
 Courtright was shot in the stomach.

 This clip from the Weekly Fort Worth Standard of December 23 indicates the two boys had been drinking benzine, not alcohol.

-The two boys were taken to jail.
+A mob of men responded to the sound of gunfire and overpowered the two boys.
+Feild and Nance were taken to jail.
 Courtright was seriously wounded, not expected to live—a one-in-twenty chance, the newspaper said.
 A justice of the peace asked Courtright for a “dying statement.”
 Courtright said that he had no intention of dying but that if he did die, the two boys should not be prosecuted.
-Courtright said that the shooting was accidental, that the two boys were his friends.
+Courtright said that the shooting was accidental, that the two boys were his “friends.”
 Clip is from the Galveston Daily News of December 18.

-Courtright was treated by two doctors who had an office one block down Main Street from the scene of the shooting.
-One of the doctors was William Paxton Burts (photo), who had been elected Fort Worth’s first mayor in 1873.
+Courtright was treated by the same two doctors who had treated Bingham Feild’s earlier shooting victim: Drs.
+Burts and Feild.
+The two doctors had an office one block down Main Street from the scene of the Courtright shooting.
+William Paxton Burts (photo) had been elected Fort Worth’s first mayor in 1873.

-The other doctor treating Courtright had an especially vested interest in saving the life of the victim of Richard Alexander Feild.
-That doctor was Burt’s partner, Dr. Julian Theodore Feild—Richard Alexander Feild’s older brother.
+Dr. Julian Theodore Feild had an especially vested interest in saving the life of his younger brother’s shooting victim.
 If Dr. Feild lost his patient, he might also lose his brother—to a murder charge.

 As this clip from the January 13, 1876 Standard indicates, Timothy Isaiah “Longhaired Jim” Courtright recovered and would live to die another day.
-Charges against young Feild and Nance were dropped.
+Charges against young Feild and Nance were dropped, although some Texas newspapers complained that the boys, as sons of prominent citizens, were given special treatment.
 Richard Alexander Feild reformed.
 In fact, by 1880 hellraiser Feild would be . . .

 Doctor Feild.
 Richard Alexander Feild would attend Bellevue Hospital Medical College in New York City and spend most of his medical career in Enid, Oklahoma: